Luthorius/Splatcraft-BE/README.md

 KNOWN ISSUES:

-- Splattershot currently has no Icon, and the animations are funky . . .
+- Quiting the game while in a match, then re-joining can result in some . . . issues
-- Occasional issues with Inktank items

 ## Get in Contact